gh0stzk/dotfiles/README.md

 * **Random wallpaper:**  Every time you switch between rices or reload bspwm with <code>super + alt + r</code> a new wallpaper is set depending on the rice you are on.

+* **Super + Alt + w** changes bethween different wallpapers in the actual rice.

 * **Hide / Unhide Bar:** (Polybar)

 * **Change transparency on the fly:**
 Increase and decrease transparency in focused or selected window.

 ## ⚠️ Attention!!
-The settings are heavily edited to work on my machine in my 1600x900 resolution.
-You will probably need to do changes.
+The rices work on my computer because they were made on my machine with my resolution (1600x900).
+They should also work on your computer, but you'll have to modify a lot of things to make them work for you.
+Please read the troubleshooting section at the end of this document before insulting me :P

 ## 🎨 The rices...
 So yes... i called the Rices with the names of some of my ex girlfriends.